KevinKra/My_notes/AWS/solutions_architect.md

 ---

+## CloudWatch 101

+- CloudWatch is a monitoring service used to monitor your AWS resources, as well as the applications that you run on AWS.
+CloudWatch basically monitors performance.

+#### Can monitor things like:

+- **Compute**
+  - EC2 Instances
+  - Autoscaling Groups
+  - Elastic Load Balancers
+  - Route53 Health Checks
+- **Storage & Content Delivery**
+- EBS Volumes
+- Storage Gateways
+- CloudFront

+#### Moniters Host Level Metrics like:

+- CPU
+- Network
+- Disk
+- Status Desk
+  - Underlying hypervisor
+  - Underlying EC2 instance

+#### Cloudtrail vs Cloudwatch monitoring

+- **AWS Cloudtrail** increases visibility into your user and resource activity by recording AWS management console actions and API calls.
+You can identify which users and accounts called AWS, the source IP address from which the calls were made, and when the calls occurred.

+- Essentially, when you create an EC2 instance, S3 bucket, etc. you are making an API call to AWS.
+This actions are recorded by Cloudtrail.

+- **AWS Cloudwatch** is used for monitoring performance.
+Can monitor most of AWS as well as applications run on AWS.
+- Cloudwatch with EC2 will monitor events every 5 minutes by default.
+- Can activate detailed monitoring turn on with 1 minute intervals.
+- Can create Cloudwatch alarms. ex: Billing Alarm.
+- CloudWatch is about performance.
+CloudTrail is auditing.

+### Cloudwatch Features

+- Standard Monitoring = 5 minutes
+- Detailed Monitoring = 1 minute

+- **Dashboards** - create dashboards to track AWS environment.
+- **Alarms** - Allows you to create alarms when threshold limits are reached.
+- **Events** - Cloudwatch events respond to state changes in your AWS resources.
+- **Logs** - Cloudwatch logs help you aggregate, monitor, and store logs.

+---

 ## Databases on AWS <a name="databases-on-aws"></a>

 - Relational databases have existed since the 1970s, they are a series of interconnected tables with one-to-one, one-to-many, and many-to-many (that utilize join tables) relationships.
 Relational databases consist of tables or **collections** which themselves consist of rows.
 Rows, or **documents**, consist of key-value pairs or **fields**.